Zulko/eagle.js/README.md

 ### Mobile Support

-As you can see in `slideshow` configuration, eagle.js supports mouse and button event, but doesn't have built-in support for mobile gestures.
+Eagle.js supports basic mouse, keyboard and touch event, but doesn't support any advanced mobile gestures, like 'swipe'.
 Still, it is very easy to add mobile support with a well-tested library, like [hammer.js](http://hammerjs.github.io/).

 In your slideshow component's `mounted` lifecycle hook,